Zurich (film): Plot

 Lea (Fries) has been suffering from cystic fibrosis since her childhood.
 She is 22 years old now and has to live in constant fear of suffocation despite using an oxygen concentrator.
 Although taking pills to diminish her symptoms, Lea can barely fulfill everyday tasks like climbing stairs without having to catch her breath after a short while.
 Her older brother who suffered from the same disease died several years ago after a lung transplant.
 Their father left the family because of his children's disease and now lives in South America.

 Because of her situation, she wants to die on her 23rd birthday at noon.
 Since euthanasia is illegal in Germany, Lea approaches a Swiss organisation which offers assisted euthanasia.
-She travels to Zurich without telling her family.
+She travels to Zürich without telling her family.
 She moves into a hostel where she gets picked up by Michaela Orff, an employee of the organisation.
 She brings Lea to Dr. Seydlitz who prescribes her a controlled substance after being convinced of the young woman's very poor health.

 Afterwards, Lea sends text messages to her family members.
 When they arrive, Lea tells them of her plans.
 Her grandmother Maria and her sister Rita are shocked, but accept her decision while her mother Lena strongly refuses to do so.
 After a conversation with Lea, Lena is still heartbroken but understands her daughter's motives.

 At the hostel, Lea meets Moritz, a man her age.
 He suffers from severe depressions and tried to end his life by slitting his wrists.
 He applied for euthanasia, too, but got rejected.
 Lea befriends him, and they go boating on the Lake Zurich.

 The day before Lea's planned death, the family visits a restaurant because Lea wants to eat "a last schnitzel".
 They spend a pleasant evening and clink their glasses at midnight to celebrate Lea's birthday.
 She quips about death several times, saying that she will "never be lovesick again, never climb stairs again, never fear suffocation again."
 When they return to the hostel and go to bed, Lea has a fit during which she coughs painfully and desperately gasps for air.

 The next day, the family goes to the organisation after having breakfast.
 Miss Orff informs Lea that she can still cancel her plans, but Lea takes the antiemetic that will prevent her from vomiting.
 Suddenly, Lea gets a panic attack and rushes to a bathroom.
 When she sees her reflection in one of the mirrors, she remembers her stage and decides to finish what she started.

 Her family and Michaela Orff accompany her to a nearby playground.
 She drinks the overdosed hypnotic and falls asleep in her mother's arms.